 A variation of the 'main building' theme.
 I generally explore a subject for a long time, triggered by some conscious or subconscious source of inspiration, until I feel I learned or exhausted the subject.
 As a practicing architect, my sketches are a depiction of imaginary, yet feasible places.

 The stamps' hinges left ocher marks in the yellowing pages of this old booklet that was long ago used as a family philatelic album, a great starting point for unconscious thoughts to flow into the blank pages and condense into unexpected urban shapes.
 To a certain extent, his method mimics incremental urban processes, where new layers are build upon previous facts on the ground, frequently reinterpreted by newer intentions or realities.

-Size: 19 x 13.5 cm Technique: pencil and old marks on paper.
+Size: 19 x 13.5 cm Technique: pencil and old marks found on paper.

 Another recurring theme I try to explore in my architectural 'daydreaming' is the essence of traditional composition and its principles, such as symmetry and asymmetry, axiality, hierarchy, focal points, rhythm, repetition.
-I believe that patterns canonized through history somehow reflect hidden areas of the human nature.
+I believe that patterns canonized through history somehow reflect hidden patterns of the mind.

 Size: 13 x 12 cm Technique: pencil and watercolor on paper.

 Made as a demonstration of the one-point perspective method in spatial visualization, this quick sketch was drafted on an overhead projector, on a sheet of cellulose acetate and a felt-tip black permanent marker.

 I like the straightforwardness of this sketch, as well as the resolute indelibility inherent in the use of marker pens.